nktnet1/sync-request-curl/ROADMAP.md

   failed decompression preserve the original headers.
 This intentionally fixes an attached `http-basic` bug: its decompression wrapper deletes `content-encoding` but leaves the compressed `content-length` exposed.
+- `v1.0.37-response-framing-validation.patch` validates final response framing
+  before Node-style header folding can hide ambiguity: identical duplicate or comma-separated `Content-Length` values are reduced to one field, conflicting or syntactically invalid lengths fail the request, and `Content-Length` plus `Transfer-Encoding` is rejected.
+This is deliberately standards-driven: upstream Node rejects duplicate `Content-Length` fields even when identical, while RFC 9112 permits recipients to normalize identical values.
+- `v1.0.38-framing-error-precedence.patch` parses any response headers already captured by the native callback before converting a non-zero libcurl result into `CurlError`.
+Newer libcurl releases can reject conflicting or malformed `Content-Length` values themselves with `CURLE_WEIRD_SERVER_REPLY`; this keeps the public error deterministic by preserving the more specific standards-level `RequestError`, while unrelated transport failures still remain `CurlError`.
+- `v1.0.39-libcurl-framing-error-detail.patch` handles the remaining libcurl
+  parser edge case where the rejected `Content-Length` line never reaches the header callback.
+The native transport now preserves libcurl's detailed `CURLOPT_ERRORBUFFER` message; `CURLE_WEIRD_SERVER_REPLY` with libcurl's `Invalid Content-Length` detail is translated into the same deterministic framing `RequestError`, using any previously captured final-response `Content-Length` to distinguish a conflict from a malformed first value.
+  Other code-8 transport failures remain `CurlError`.

 Do not replace these behaviours with a response-body-only cache or move retry and redirect orchestration into the native transport; those choices are